 In this dissertation, I analyze several dimensions of this discourse, including the commodification of prospects, the creation of docile bodies, and its erotic undercurrents.

 Includes bibliographical references (pages 149-161).

 Copyright 2004 Thomas Patrick Oates

 Oates, Thomas Patrick.
-"On the block: race, gender, and power in the NFL draft." dissertation, University of Iowa, 2004.
+"On the block: race, gender, and power in the NFL draft."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2004.